Ipotrick/Daxa/wiki/Features.md

-## A list of other features of daxa:
+## Easy Resource Lifetimes:
+- Most resources are reference counted in daxa (Instance, Device, Swapchain, CommandList, Semaphore, ...) for convenience.
+- For shader resources (Buffer, Image, ImageView, Sampler) however, daxa does not reference count, because  :
+  - Bindless shader resources ids/addresses can be stored in buffers and other memory, making daxa unable to consistently track them.
+  - In api calls, they are mentioned in much higher frequency compared to other objects, making their tracking with reference counts much more expensive.
+  - In contrast to other objects it is very common to build other more specialized lifetime management for shader resources (eg. static, cached, streamed, dynamically created, ...).
+- The destruction of any resource is deferred until all submits, currently running at the time of the destroy call, are finished.
+This makes it safe to call destroy on ressources in most cases.
+- CommandLists have a convenience function to defer the destruction of a shader resource until after the command list has finished execution on the gpu.
+  - Very helpful to destroy things like staging or scratch buffers.
+  - Nessecary as it is not legal to destroy objects that are used in commands that are not yet submitted to the gpu.
-* Extensive debug checks for any number of cases with sensible error messages detailing what could have gone wrong.
+- Extensive debug checks for any number of cases with sensible error messages detailing what could have gone wrong.
-* Thread safety that can optionally be disabled via a preprocessor makro define.
+- Thread safety that can optionally be disabled via a preprocessor makro define.
-  * Calls to CommandList from multiple threads is NOT threadsafe.
+  - Calls to CommandList from multiple threads is NOT threadsafe.
-  * Utils generally are not threadsafe.
+  - Utils generally are not threadsafe.
-  * All Other objects are generally threadsafe to access from multiple threads simultaneously.
+  - All Other objects are generally threadsafe to access from multiple threads simultaneously.

-* Shader integration for task definitions.
+## Ergonomic Swapchain:
+- Swapchain contains its own semaphores for timing:
+  - aquire semaphores, one for each frame in flight,
+  - present semaphores, one per swapchain image,
+  - a timeline semaphore, used to limit frames in flight.
+- The correct set of seamphores can be queryied with member functions, they are changed after every acquire call.
+- The swapchain integrates frame in flight limiting, as it is natural for it to handle this.
+- Easy to use interface for recreating the swapchain.

+## Simple Renderpasses:
+- Daxa does not have the concept of a precreated renderpass nor framebuffers.
+- To render, you begin and end a renderpass section directly within a command list.
+- This can be done very efficiently, daxa does not cache or lazy create anything for this behind the users back, as vulkan 1.3 has a feature mapping directly to this interface.
+- This drastically simplifies rendering and removes a lot of object coupling.
+Pipelines are completely decoupled of framebuffers or renderpass objects.

+## Powerful CommandLists:
+- The vulkan command pool is abstracted.
+Daxa maintains a pool pool inside each device.
+- CommandLists simplify the command buffer api by a lot.
+All functions take default initialized parameter structs
+- PipelineBarrier api is made more ergonomic:
+  - CommandList does not take arrays of memory barriers and image memory barriers, it takes them individually.
+  - As long as only pipeline barrier commands are recorded in sequence, they will be batched into arrays.
+  - As soon as a non-pipeline barrier command is recorded, all memory barriers are recorded to the command buffer.
+  - This effectively is mostly syntax suggar, but can be quite nice to reduce vulkan api calls if the barrier insertion is segmented into multiple functions.
+- As mentioned above in the lifetime section, CommandLists can record a list of shader resources to destroy after the command list has finished execution on the gpu.

+## Tiny Pipelines:
+- Pipelines are much simpler in daxa compared to normal vulkan, they are created with parameter structs that have sensible defaults set for all parameters.
+- Because of the full bindless interface and full descriptor set and descriptor set layout abstraction, you do not need to specify anything about descriptors at pipeline creation.
+- Daxa again does this very efficiently with no on the fly creation, caching or similar, all cost is fixed and on creation time.
+- As Renderpasses and framebuffers are abstracted, those also do not need to be mentioned, pipelines are decoupled.
+- The pipeline manager utility makes pipeline management very simple and convenient.

+## Other Features:
-* Automatically managed memory allocations with VMA.
+- Automatically managed memory allocations with VMA.
 Optionally exposed manual management.
-* Integrated object naming (used by tooling validation layers and daxa itself)
+- Integrated object naming (used by tooling validation layers and daxa itself).
-* Ergonomic Swapchain abstraction.
-Present, aquire and a timeline semaphore are integrated and owned by the swapchain.
-This reduces builderplate and groups these connected objects.
-* Rasterized rendering is exposed with the dynamic rendering extension.
-Daxa mostly matches this interface.
-This removes the need to unergonimoc objects like framebuffers and renderpasses and their annoying coupling with pipelines.
-* Common shader extensions are already enabled and integrated into daxa.
-Shader int64 for images buffers and in general is exposed, buffer references are the default in glsl, etc. .
-* Simplified pipeline barrier interface.
-Multiple memory and image memory barrier calls are merged into single pipeline barrier calls.
-Access mask and stage masks are combined.
-* Daxa stores and lets you get the info structs used in object creation.
+- Daxa stores and lets you get the info structs used in object creation.
 Very useful, as you do not need to store the objects metadata yourself.
-* Full vulkan abstraction.
-Vulkan.h does not leak into daxas namespace.
-This has several up and downsides.
-Biggest upside beeing proper full integration for all exposed features, as well as greater control and freedom in the abstractions daxa has.
-* Abstraction of image aspect.
+- Abstraction of image aspect.
 In 99% of cases (daxa has no sparse image support) daxa can infer the perfect image aspect for an operation, which is why its abstracted to reduce boilerplate.
-* Abstracted Command buffer and pool.
-Daxa internally reuses command pools for you.
-* Simplified pipelines.
-Pipelines do not need any knowledge of descriptor set layouts, do not need a pipeline layout and also do not need any information about the renderpass it is used in.
-* Simplified queue interface.
-The device contains the (currently) only queue.
-In the future there will optionally be separate compute and transfer queus.
-* Next to bindless, daxa also provides simplified uniform buffer bindings.
+- Next to bindless, daxa also provides simplified uniform buffer bindings, as some hardware can still profit from these greatly.
-* Simple vector and matrix math library.
+- Simple vector and matrix math library.
 Integrated with daxa types for shader integration.
-* FSR 2.1 integration
+- FSR 2.1 integration
-* ImGUI backend
+- ImGUI backend
-* Staging memory allocator utility.
+- Staging memory allocator utility.
 Provides a fast linear staging memory allocator for small per frame uploads.
-* A kick ass logo
+- A kick ass logo